-The Altera will convert the signals to be active low before the PLX device.
-The Altera provides level and edge triggered capabilities on each of the two interrupt lines.
-The Altera provides interrupt masks for each level.
+The Xilinx provides level and edge triggered capabilities on each of the two interrupt lines.
+The Xilinx provides interrupt masks for each level.
 Please refer to the programming section bit maps for more information.
 If not using interrupts with your application use the default setting or write 0x00 to the PLX_ICS register.